What is the Project Literacy Lab?

 We believe wholeheartedly in the premise of Project Literacy (watch this 2 minute video to see why)

 .
 In short, we believe illiteracy is foundational to nearly all the global challenges we face today as an international community.
-The Project Literacy Lab is designed to bring new problem solvers to the table: entrepreneurs.
-The Project Literacy Lab will support solutions that are measurably putting a dent on illiteracy: market based solutions that are locally driven, aid-independent, financially sustainable, and that have the potential to be scalable globally.
+The Project Literacy Lab was designed to bring new problem solvers to the table: entrepreneurs.
+The Project Literacy Lab supports solutions that are measurably putting a dent on illiteracy: market-based solutions that are locally driven, aid-independent, financially sustainable, and that have the potential to be scalable globally.

 You see this as an experiment.
 How so?

-We are launching the Project Literacy Lab as a real-world experiment to better understand the impact that entrepreneurs, investors, and business can bring to closing the global literacy gap.
-But we recognize this is a first of it’s kind venture – and as such is an experiment.
+We launched the Project Literacy Lab as a real-world experiment to better understand the impact that entrepreneurs, investors, and business can bring to closing the global literacy gap.
+But we recognize this was a first-of-its-kind venture.
+As such, it remains an experiment.

 I get this is an experiment, but why an accelerator?

 Through our research and experience, we have come to believe that startups have the potential to drive solutions into the hands of millions who remain illiterate today.
 The challenge is that while there are brilliant innovators and entrepreneurs (and many of their models are already working), to achieve greater scale they need investment, mentorship, exposure, and strategic partnerships.
 This is where the Project Literacy Lab comes into focus.